Black-owned Shoreline coffee shop vandalized for third time within nine months

 "Why?
 Why would you want to put so much energy into trying to destroy something that does nothing but build the community up and focus on nothing but positive things?"
 Willis wondered.

 Sometime overnight someone smashed one of the glass doors at Black Coffee Northwest.
 It's the third incident in the past nine months.
-In October someone threw Molotov cocktails at the building.
-Three months later racist images were scrawled on the wall.
+In October, someone threw Molotov cocktails at the building.
+Three months later racist images were scrawled on the walls.

 It’s unclear who did any of the damage or why, but Black Coffee Northwest is an outspoken supporter of the Black Lives Matter movement and the Black-owned business has had trouble with customers in the past.